Need an easy mashed potato recipe for dinner or upcoming festivities? These creamy garlic mashed potatoes are THE BEST! Garlic optional. 😉

-- ½ cup whole milk, plus more to thin (2% milk also works fine)
+- ½ cup whole milk or 2% milk, plus more to thin

 - Prep: Peel the potatoes and chop into 1-inch thick pieces (if you are using organic Yukon Gold potatoes feel free to leave the skins on; equally delicious!)
 Place the potatoes into a large pot and cover with cold water until the water is just above the tops of the potatoes.

 - Cook: Place the pot on the stove over high heat until the water boils, then reduce the heat to medium and cook for 15 minutes or until the potatoes are tender; drain potatoes.
 Separately, place butter and milk in a small saucepan over low heat until butter melts.

 - Mix: Sprinkle garlic powder (if using), salt and pepper over potatoes.
 Using a hand mixer or potato masher, slowly pour milk mixture over potatoes and blend or mash until desired consistency is reached; add a bit of extra milk if you prefer a softer consistency.